omgmog/omgmog.github.com/_posts/2017-04-24-a-laptop-that-fits-in-your-pocket-the-gpd-pocket.md

 ## Storage

 The GPD Pocket comes with 128GB of internal storage.
-There is no microSD slot.
+There is no Micro SD slot.
 If you want to increase your storage you will need to use a USB drive and sacrifice the one full-sized USB Type-A port on the GPD Pocket.

 With a bit of tweaking, the footprint of the Windows 10 install on the eMMC can be reduced to under 15GB.

-I imagine the decision not to include a microSD slot came down to space limitations inside the GPD Pocket, and adding a microSD slot (though simple enough to piggyback the USB bus) would have taken up a considerable amount of space inside that has been used instead for the battery and cooling.
+I imagine the decision not to include a Micro SD slot came down to space limitations inside the GPD Pocket, and adding a Micro SD slot (though simple enough to piggyback the USB bus) would have taken up a considerable amount of space inside that has been used instead for the battery and cooling.

 ## Audio